-- Urine protein, 24-hour urine – measures the amount of protein excreted in the urine in a 24-hour period; this is a more accurate assessment of the degree of proteinuria than a random urine test.
+- Urine protein, 24-hour urine – measures the amount of protein released in the urine in a 24-hour period; this is a more accurate assessment of the degree of proteinuria than a random urine test.

 In addition to testing urine, there are several other tests that may be used to evaluate kidney function and/or assess the nature of the protein present in the urine.
 These tests may be done at the same time as urine protein screening or in follow-up.
 The tests include:

-- eGFR (estimated Glomerular Filtration Rate) – uses a blood creatinine level along with age and values assigned for sex and race to calculate the estimated rate of urine filtration; rate decreases with progressive kidney damage.
+- eGFR (estimated Glomerular Filtration Rate) – uses a blood creatinine level along with age and values assigned for sex and race to calculate the estimated rate of urine filtration; the eGFR rate decreases with progressive kidney damage.

-- Creatinine clearance – measures creatinine in a 24-hour urine sample and a blood sample to calculate the amount of creatinine that has been cleared from the blood and passed into the urine.
-This calculation allows for a general evaluation of kidney function based on the rate of creatinine excretion from the body.
+- Creatinine clearance – measures creatinine in a 24-hour urine sample and a blood sample to calculate the amount of creatinine that has been cleared from the blood and passed into the urine; this calculation allows for a general evaluation of kidney function based on the rate of creatinine excretion from the body.

 - Albumin – a blood test that measures the concentration of albumin (the most prevalent protein in blood serum)

-- Serum Protein electrophoresis – determines the types and relative amounts of protein in blood serum and is compared to the urine electrophoresis pattern to determine if blood is the source of the protein seen in the urine.
+- Serum protein electrophoresis – determines the types and relative amounts of protein in blood serum and is compared to the urine electrophoresis pattern to determine if blood is the source of the protein seen in the urine

 - Blood pressure may be measured as part of an investigation of the cause of proteinuria.
 It is frequently monitored in people who have hypertension or are at risk of developing it.